Step 4: Plan Development (Identifying Courses of Action)

 After completing Step 4, the planning team will have identified goals, objectives, and courses of action for before, during, and after threats and hazards, as well as functions.

-Goals, objectives, and courses of action for threats and hazards will go into the Threat- and Hazard-Specific Annexes section of the higher ed EOP.
+Goals, objectives, and courses of action for threats and hazards will go into the Threat- and Hazard-Specific Annexes section of the school EOP.

-Goals, objectives, and courses of action for functions will be contained in the Functional Annexes section of the higher ed EOP.
+Goals, objectives, and courses of action for functions will be contained in the Functional Annexes section of the school EOP.